Skip to main content

 Making sure you can get your medicines during cold weather may be difficult - NHS Choices https://www.nhs.uk/ have some helpful information

-Many of us take medication to manage our health conditions.
-As we get older we are more likely to need a range of pills, potions and lotions to help us stay well and to maintain our independence.
+Many of us take medicines to manage our health conditions.
+As we get older we are more likely to need a range of pills, potions and lotions to help us stay well and to keep our independence.

-Older people make up more than a fifth of the UK population but account for about half of all prescribed medicines dispensed.
-On average, adults over 65 take two different prescribed medicines every day and this increases the older we get, more than 10% of older people take up to 5 or 6 different types of medication each day.
+Older people make up more than a fifth of the UK population.
+However, they account for about half of all prescribed medicines dispensed.
+On average, adults over 65 take two different prescibed medicines every day.
+This increases the older we get.
+More than 10% of older people taking up to 5 or 6 medicines daily.

-It is vitally important (and in some cases life saving) that we know what medicines we are taking and what they are for.
-Every packet of medicine that is dispensed by the chemist should come with a Patient Information Leaflet (PIL) which is a leaflet explaining what the medicine is for, how it should be taken and any side effects that may be experienced.
-Make sure that you read the PIL before you start taking any new medication and if you have any questions ask your doctor or your pharmacist.
+It is important and life saving that we know what medicines we are taking.
+All medicine from the chemist should come with a Patient Information Leaflet (PIL).
+This will explain the medicine, how to take it and any side effects.
+Make sure that you read the leaflet before you take any new medicine.
+You can always ask your doctor or pharmacist any questions you may have.